valify1/Hunter/README.md

 External:

-Flaps Working set to 38 degrees
+* Flaps Working set to 38 degrees
-Rudder and all control surface animations are working Gear Light not flickering
+* Rudder and all control surface animations are working
+* Gear Light not flickering
-Fitted F-15C EFM onto the jet
+* Fitted F-15C EFM onto the jet
-F4 view position fixed
+* F4 view position fixed

 Internal:

-Throttle animation working
+* Throttle animation working
-Fixed view  position (can now look over the wings)
+* Fixed view  position (can now look over the wings)

 Controls:

-Flap Up working
+* Flap Up working
-Flap Down Working
+* Flap Down Working
-Added Wheel Break Left and Wheel Break Right
+* Added Wheel Break Left and Wheel Break Right
-Gear Up and Gear Down added
+* Gear Up and Gear Down added

+This will be released on the GitHub when its working properly